Theodore Roosevelt III

 Theodore Roosevelt IV (/ˈroʊzəvɛlt/ ROH-zə-velt; June 14, 1914 – May 2, 2001), also known as Theodore III, was an American banker, government official, and veteran of World War II.
 He was a grandson of President Theodore Roosevelt through his father, Brig.
 Gen. Theodore Roosevelt III.
 His name suffix varies since President Roosevelt's father was Theodore Roosevelt Sr., though the same-named son did not commonly use a "Jr." name suffix.

 Early life

-Roosevelt was born on June 14, 1914 in New York City.
-He was the second born and the last surviving of four children to Theodore Jr. and Eleanor Butler Alexander.
+Roosevelt was born on June 14, 1914, in New York City.
+He was the second born and the last surviving of four children to Theodore Roosevelt III and Eleanor Butler Alexander.
 Theodore had an older sister, Grace Green Roosevelt, who married William McMillan, and two younger brothers, Cornelius Van Schaack Roosevelt III and Quentin Roosevelt II.
-Following his father, Ted, and paternal grandfather, T. R., Theodore went to Groton School and graduated from Harvard in 1936, where he was a member of the Hasty Pudding Theatricals and the Owl Club.
+Following his father and paternal grandfather, Roosevelt went to Groton School and graduated from Harvard in 1936, where he was a member of the Hasty Pudding Theatricals and the Owl Club.
 While at Harvard, Roosevelt played for the Harvard Crimson men's soccer team, and was named a second-team All American in 1934.

-When his grandfather, President Theodore "T. R." Roosevelt Jr., died in 1919, his father took on the "Junior" last name suffix.
-As a result, he was known as Theodore III, rather than Theodore IV.
 As an Oyster Bay Roosevelt, Ted was a descendant of the Schuyler family.
 His maternal grandparents are Henry Addison Alexander and Grace Green.